watspeed/systems-platform-security/lab3/lab3-guide.md

 ln -s safe.txt target.txt
 ```

-## Step 1: understanding the vulnerable program
+## Step 1: Understanding the vulnerable program

 Take a closer look at the source code of the vulnerable program
 `vuln_reader.c`.
 Briefly, this vulnerable program does the following:

-- The program first checks the underlying path behind the symbolic link
+- The program first checks that the underlying path behind the symbolic link
   `target.txt` should be `safe.txt`.
 - After a deliberate delay (`usleep`), it opens and reads the link and
-  print out its content.
+  prints out its content.
 - **Vulnerability**: Between the `readlink()` check and the `fopen()`,
   an attacker can modify the link (for example, by swapping a symbolic link).